-It was the busy season when our kids were in grade school: they have a social life, but they can’t drive.
-One particular Fri. night, our schedule was extra crazy.
+One particular Friday night when our kids were in grade school, our schedule was extra crazy.
 We had to rush around as soon as my husband got home, take kids to their own things, have our date, then pick them up and get them to bed.

 As I was urging my daughter to bed, she was more easily frustrated than usual.
 I sensed a meltdown coming.
 Sure enough, as I was tucking her in, she burst into explosive tears over nothing.